 Can I ask the tenant to fill out my own form?

-If a tenant has provided a valid ESA letter, you can’t request additional forms or things, such as certificates, registrations, or ID cards.
+If a tenant has provided a valid ESA letter, you can’t request additional forms, certificates, registrations, or ID cards.

 In the past, many landlords tried to have tenants and their healthcare providers fill out additional forms to verify an ESA request.
-In an effort to stop this, recent HUD guidelines state that housing providers can’t require a healthcare professional to use a specific form, provide notarized statements, make statements under penalty of perjury, or provide an individual’s diagnosis or other detailed information about a person’s physical or mental impairments.
+As a general matter under the Fair Housing Act, housing providers should not require a healthcare professional to use a specific form, provide notarized statements, make statements under penalty of perjury, or provide an individual’s diagnosis or other detailed information about a person’s physical or mental impairments.